 Institutional Philanthropy Spectrum

-We developed the Institutional Philanthropy Spectrum to better understand and document the characteristics, practices, role and relevance of institutional philanthropy in society.
+Developed by the EFC, the Spectrum is designed to be circular rather than linear, illustrative rather than definitive, and as such, open to continuous evolution.
 Taking a functional rather than legalistic approach to understanding European philanthropy, the Spectrum encompasses the following key aspects of the sector:

-- Financial resources: Income and assets, both size and type
+- Financial resources: Type of resources and size of assets

 - Use of assets: Financial tools, staffing, non-financial assets and tools, scope and approaches

-- Governance: Governance arrangements, time horizon and multiple forms
+- Governance: Governance arrangements, time horizon and organisational and legal forms

 You’re a practitioner ‒ a foundation, a corporate funder, a grantmaker, an adviser, a researcher on philanthropy ‒ so get involved!
 We invite our members and others in the sector to help us develop and refine the Spectrum by giving us feedback on this framework tool.

-Governance: Governance arrangements, time horizon and multiple forms
+Governance: Governance arrangements, time horizon and organisational and legal forms

 Focuses on the governance arrangements of the organisation including the appointment of the governing organ(s), their composition, their functioning, and the relations between the various organs and parties; the time horizon of the organisation (does it have a set duration or does it exist in perpetuity?); and its form (e.g. foundation forms, company forms, NGO forms or others).